na-na-hi/renget/archive/lcbguide.md

 [Full list](https://files.catbox.moe/tgo7m4.png)

 **5. Is this game F2P friendly/generous?**
 Yes.
 There are only 3 rarity tiers, and you can currently clear all content with the default units the game gives you without even touching the gacha past the tutorial.
 You also do not need to roll dupes of the same unit to upgrade them, and you cannot roll dupes of E.G.Os.
-The pity is industry standard at 200 rolls to obtain any 000 Identity or E.G.O on the banner, but this games saving grace is that it allows you to farm directly for Egoshards, which allows you to obtain (spark) any Identity or E.G.O currently in the dispensary.
+The pity is industry standard at 200 rolls to obtain any 000 Identity or E.G.O on the banner, but this games saving grace is that it allows you to farm directly for Egoshards, which allows you to obtain (spark) any Identity or E.G.O currently available in the Dispensary.

 **6. Why can't I clear this stage?**
 First, actually **READ**.
 If you are having difficulties despite this, you are likely using unleveled and or unptied Identities.
 You should ensure that all the Identities you use are at Uptie 3 past chapter 2.
 If you're hardstuck, lament and look up a guide or use a support.